countnazgul/qlik-internal-codes/README.md

-# qlik-internal-codes
+List of hard to find Qlik internal codes and their description.

-List of hard to find Qlik internal codes and their description
+The data source is a few years old so it is quite possible that this list is incomplete.
+But it does contains a lot more codes that I have encountered :)

 |Type           |Code  |Value                                                                                                                                                                                                                        |Comment                                                                                                                                                                                                                                                                          |
 |---------------|------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|